In-Person Services During COVID-19

 Please know that Sooke Counselling is taking the following precautions

-to protect our clients and help stop the spread of the coronavirus:
+to protect our clients and help stop the spread of COVID-19.

 *Contact points are sanitized after each client.